wmartinmimi/md.html/README.md

 ![Images](md.html_logo.png)

-A markdown viewer written as html to view markdown files in a browser.
+Convert markdown to html on the fly, client-based js pre-styled markdown viewer.

 Simple and easy to deploy.

 ## Quick deploy

+md.html pratically have a zero-config deploy!

 In your server root: